 This shift from print to digital marketing is an important one because it allows companies to reach potential consumers at their fingertips – wherever they are.

-However, there’s a big difference between using a website and using a digital marketing campaign; users need to be made aware and comfortable with this change in order for them to go through with it.
+However, there’s a big difference between using a website and using a digital marketing campaign; users need to be made aware of this change in order for them to go through with it.

 In this post, we’ll explore why you need an HTTPS implementation on all your websites, how to do so and which benefits you will receive in return.

-What is HTTPS?
-It’s a protocol used to create secure connections and has been around since 1998.
+HTTPS is a protocol used to create secure connections and has been around since 1998.
 The main goal of HTTPS is to create a safe connection between you and the website you’re visiting.

 What does HTTP stand for, “Hypertext Transfer Protocol”, which is the standard used to transfer data between computers.
 When you visit a site, your browser first makes a request to the website’s server.

-What is HTTPS hypertext transfer protocol secure https.
-Adding an SSL to your site will give you https.
+HTTPS Example: What is HTTPS hypertext transfer protocol secure HTTPS.
+Adding an SSL to your site will give you HTTPS.

 The server, then, responds by sending back all the information the browser requested.
 As you can see, this is a very straightforward process, but it can also be vulnerable to a number of threats, including – MITM (Man-in-the-middle) attacks.